-It is the responsibility of the university's affirmative action officer or designee to review the search committee members to confirm that the members represent a diverse panel.
-Proposed search committee members shall be provided to Human Resources utilizing the Faculty/Librarian Search Information form.
+It is the responsibility of the university's affirmative action officer to review the search committee members to confirm that the members represent a diverse panel.
+Proposed search committee members shall be provided to Human Resources utilizing the electronic search committee composition form.
 Search committees should reflect the diversity of the university and ensure that unbiased and nondiscriminatory interviews take place.
 In addition, the affirmative action officer may serve on any search committee in which an underutilization of protected class members exists.
 Committee selection may be subject to change if it is not representative of the diversity within the department.
-Department Chairs should identify the composition of the search committee using the following link: https://forms.gle/75fmLxihbPBhTviFA
+Department Chairs should identify the composition of the search committee using the following link: Search Committee Composition Form